-This section provides SLG/SDC's partners with some suggestions recommendations for recalibrating and finetuning future work.
-The Establishment Phase has shown that land governance can promoted by enriching project strates vover the past few years, the land community has been mobilized to through: continuous stakeholder engagement analysis to stimulate a change proces training, capacity building, and workshops encourage peer-learning and build strategi alliances; and inclusion of land-gender ethnicity concerns.
+This section provides SLG/SDC's three partners with some suggestions and recommendations for recalibrating and fine-tuning future work.
+The Establishment Plage Iten 3, shown that land governance can be promoted by enriching project staregying Bugiest Regenerations of the second starters of the second starters of the second second starters of the second parliamentarians, the media, and the private sector in the pelippent Gods (SAGe debate; continuous stakeholder engagement and analysis to stimulate a change process; training, capacity building, and workshops to encourage peer-learning and build strategic lattlances, and hachesion offized to ensure that the importance of land rights is effectively represented in land-gender-ethnicity concerns. the SDGs.
+A headline indicator seeks to quantify the "percentage of

-policy, legislations, institutions. procedures all remain valid.
-The project's commitment to VGGT remains valid as a reference point and should be retained in the Expansion Phase.
-The Expansion Phase will also benefit from defining priorities.
-During the Establishment Phase, the SLG project partners have used some international standards and treaties like Voluntary Guidelines on Governance of Tenure (VGGT) in advocating better land policy.
-This has yielded good results and link between land issues and different international and national socio-economic policies and treaties (e.g., Free, Prior and Informed Consent, FPIC, UNDRIP, and Convention on
+To start with, SLG/SDC project and its partitions existing stituting populacion as a sould liced local sensitivity, rights-based interventions, support for promoting etfinic land rights, and ri awareness on land and land-related issues, affirmative action to promote awareness on land and land-related issues, and influencing reforms to policy, fegislations, and procedures all remain valid the retained in the Expansion Phase as a reference point and should be retained in the Expansion Phase.

-Biodiversity) etc., and should be reinforced as part of the Expansion Phase too.22
+The Expansion Phase will also benefit from defining, priorities.
+During, the Establishment Phase and and the SLG project partners have used some international standards, and treaties (like Yalluntaryources.'
+Guidelines on Governance of Tenure (VGGT) sinces brogating phetter land policy out his inerview of the state good results and link between land issues and differenteinternational and international iso of the sets to policies and treaties (e.g., Free, Prior and Informations and FPI Could Ni BRIA Press of Contendation of all and Biodiversity) etc., and should be reinforced as part of the surpression entry of the surpression of the surp position of groups with particularly precarious rights and facing

-It is recommended that SLG/SDC continue its emphasis on protection and recognition of customary tenure, improving responsible investments in land development [including compliance with principles like FPIC or Responsible Investments in Agriculture] and promoting ethnic land rights, support multi-stakeholder consultations and dialogue at subnational levels in non-conflict, ceasefire and post-conflict areas as opportunities arise, and inclusion of gender concerns in land governance.
+It is recommended that SLG/SDC continuerent present of and approve that and approve that the Expansion customary tenure, improving responsible investments if And advision will benefit fremketping mind the with principles like FPIC or Responsible Investment Star Stranger and promoting ethnic land rights, support multi-stakeholder consultations and dialogue at subnational levels in non-conflict, ceasefire and post-conflict areas as opportunities arise, and inclusion of gender concerns in land governance.